Lab-ANT/ISSD/README.md

 ```bash
 python experiments/visualization.py
 ```
-The summary is saved in output/
+The visulalization results will be saved in output/case-studies/